Taiwanese Americans: Taiwanese nationality and residency

 In the 1960s, many Taiwanese Americans chose to make America their permanent home and had children in the U.S. Most sought refuge from the numerous arrests and executions during the White Terror era of the KMT, the political party which had dictatorially ruled the country.
 By the late 1970s, improving economic conditions in Taiwan slowed the rate of immigration.
-During the 1990s, political liberalization in Taiwan encouraged many who had left Taiwan for political reasons to return.
+During the 1990s, political liberalization in Taiwan encouraged many who had left Taiwan to return.

 Although the oath of naturalization of the United States contains a statement renouncing "allegiance and fidelity" to other countries, the Republic of China (the formal name of Taiwan) does not recognize this renunciation as sufficient for the termination of ROC nationality, and requires a person who wishes to renounce ROC nationality to take another oath before an ROC consular officer.
 All renunciations are subject to approval from the Ministry of the Interior, and the Ministry may deny a person's application under Taiwanese law.
 Without formal renunciation, the ROC government considers its emigrants with American citizenship to continue to be nationals of the ROC.
 Acquiring US citizenship has no effect on the holder's status as a national of ROC, which makes Taiwan-born Americans still eligible to vote in the ROC elections, provided that their household registration is still intact in Taiwan.

 Unlike their Taiwan-born parents, the American-born second generation do not have household registration in Taiwan at birth, making them nationals without household registration (NWOHRs), despite the fact that they are also ROC nationals under Taiwanese law.
 In contrast with those with household registration in Taiwan, NWOHRs cannot receive a Taiwanese National Identification Card, do not have right of abode in Taiwan, and are subject to immigration control while in Taiwan.
 They are, however, eligible for a Taiwan passport.
 It is possible for NWOHRs to be registered as nationals with household registration (NWHRs) if they meet the requirements listed under the Immigration Act of Taiwan.